boz700908/top_speed/docs/vehicle-physics-and-creation-guide.md

 The game uses a sequence of calculations each frame while throttle is applied.

 The first step is determining the engine RPM for the current vehicle speed and gear.
-RPM depends on road speed, tire circumference, current gear ratio, and final drive ratio.
+RPM depends on road speed, tire circumference, current gear ratio, final drive ratio, and driveline coupling mode (locked, blended, or disengaged).
 At low speed under throttle, a launch RPM floor can help prevent the engine from dropping too low and feeling weak right off the line.

 The next step is reading engine torque from the engine torque curve.
 The torque curve can be built from a preset shape plus overrides in `[torque_curve]`, or from direct per-RPM points.
 It still works with the core torque values (`idle_torque`, `peak_torque`, `peak_torque_rpm`, and `redline_torque`) and the RPM range between `idle_rpm` and `rev_limiter`.